Turkish lira hits record low after U.S. reviews duty-free access

 “For a meaningful recovery in the lira, we’re going to have to watch the news flow,” said another Istanbul-based banker, who declined to be identified.

-Additional reporting by Claire Milhench in London, Behiye Selin Taner in Istanbul, Nevzat Devranoglu and Tuvan Gumrukcu in Ankara; writing by Ali Kucukgocmen; editing by David Dolan/Robin Pomeroy/Susan Fenton
+Additional reporting by Claire Milhench in London, Behiye Selin Taner in Istanbul, Nevzat Devranoglu and Tuvan Gumrukcu in Ankara; writing by Ali Kucukgocmen; editing by Robin Pomeroy, Susan Fenton and Rosalba O'Brien